diongatez/gass/Readme.txt

   -wdog <n> Enable watchdog timer: 1 - yes, 0 - no (1 is the default).
 The watchdog timer checks
-      periodically if any of the GPUs freezes and if it does, restarts the miner (see the -rmode command-line parameter for the restart modes) -rmode <n> Selects the restart mode when a GPU crashes or freezes:
+      periodically if any of the GPUs freezes and if it does, restarts the miner (see the -rmode command-line parameter for the restart modes) -wdtimeout <n> Watchdog timeout (30 - 300; default 45 seconds).
+You can use this parameter to increase the default watchdog timeout in case it restarts the miner needlessly -rmode <n> Selects the restart mode when a GPU crashes or freezes:
      0: disabled - miner will shut down instead of restarting
      1: restart with the same command line options - this is the default